 CITIZEN'S ACADEMY GUIDELINES

 1. Classes and activities will start promptly at the designated time on the course schedule.
 Please make every effort to arrive at least 15 minutes early and be prepared to participate.

-2. Classes will be held at the St. Tammany Parish Sheriff Office Training Facility unless otherwise specified in a course schedule.
+2. Classes will be held at various St. Tammany Parish Sheriff's Office locations.

 3. Graduation from the Academy will require attendance at a minimum of 80 percent of the classes to graduate..